peercoin/peercoin/doc/build-unix.md

 	./configure
 	make

-This will build Peercoin-Qt as well if the dependencies are met.
+This will build Sprouts-Qt as well if the dependencies are met.
 See [readme-qt.md](readme-qt.md) for more information.

 Dependencies